Kong Chow Temple: History

 The temple was founded, in 1849, by members of the Cantonese population of San Francisco.
 In 1854, the temple was renamed Kong Chow Clan Association, to stress the social activities planned by the temple.
 The Association provided social welfare and religious needs for the community.
 Like many buildings in the area, it was destroyed in the 1906 San Francisco earthquake, and the community worked together to rebuild it at its original location, 520 Pine, near St. Mary's Square.

 The Los Angeles branch of the Kong Chow Family Association and Temple was designed by architect Gilbert Leong and opened in 1960.

 Bess Truman's visit

 Bess Truman visited the temple in 1948, where she prayed for positive results for her husband, Harry S. Truman's presidential run.
 While there, she also asked for a prediction about the results, due to the public's prediction that he would lose.
-While there, she held a container of Kau cim sticks, and shook them until one of the sticks fell to the ground.
+She held a container of Kau cim sticks, and shook them until one of the sticks fell to the ground.
 This stick was then exchanged for a piece of paper, which told a story, offering insight to her question.
 The prediction was favorable, and Truman would go on to win the presidential election.
 The prediction slip that was given to her is displayed in the temple.